4 Optimization for Machine Learning

 • Pros: Excellent for sparse data (like in NLP), where some features appear infrequently.

-• Cons: The denominator term \(G_t\) grows monotonically.
-This causes the learning rate to eventually become infinitesimally small, effectively stopping the training process.
+• Cons: The denominator \(\sqrt{\boldsymbol G_t + \varepsilon}\) grows monotonically.
+This causes the effective learning rate to eventually become infinitesimally small, effectively stopping the training process.

 RMSprop (Root Mean Square Propagation)